victor7376/marquee-scroller-chaturbate/README.md

 # marquee-scroller-chaturbate
-A Marquee scroller with Time, weather &amp; info on your favourite Chaturbate Model
+A Marquee scroller with Time &amp; info on your top 5 Chaturbate Models

-This Scrolling Marquee is virtually identical to: https://github.com/victor7376/marquee-scroller
+This Scrolling Marquee is virtually identical to:

+https://github.com/victor7376/marquee-scroller

-With one slight difference, this one scrolls information regarding your 1 (ONLY ONE) favourite Chaturbate Model, status of if they are online or not and if they are how many viewers they have at that moment.
+With one slight difference, this one scrolls information regarding 5 of your favourite Chaturbate Models, status of if they are online or not.